liz-fernandez/Honours_Bioinfo_2024/11-debugging_Python.md

 People who aren't emotionally invested in the code can be more objective, which is why they're often able to spot the simple mistakes we have overlooked.

-Part of being humble is learning from our mistakes.
+A key part of learning is learning from our mistakes.
 Programmers tend to get the same things wrong over and over: either they don't understand the language and libraries they're working with, or their model of how things work is wrong.